zicare/emms4doc/sysadmin/2-database.md

     PATCH /u/pwd (no auth)

-IMPORTANT:
+**IMPORTANT**

-1. To run these endpoints you must first start the EMMS4 backend with --skip-cron-check.
+> * To run these endpoints you must first start the EMMS4 backend with --skip-cron-check.
-2. Stop the backend again once the calendars are rebuilt.
+> * Stop the backend again once the calendars are rebuilt.

-WARNING:
+**WARNING**

-1. The --skip-cron-check flag is for installation/migration/test only.
+> * The --skip-cron-check flag is for installation/migration/test only.
 Never use it for regular operations.

 ## Re-building the arrears table